 The park is only a mile from Swanage and features exciting things to see such as Durlston Castle, the Great Globe and star clusters, galaxies and meteor showers on a dark night.
 Dogs are also allowed!

-With so much coast and sea on your park home doorstep, becoming ocean-bound is always on the cards.
+With so much coast and sea on your park home doorstep when living in Dorset, becoming ocean-bound is always on the cards.
 Passenger boat trips run from Swanage Pier and range from full-day cruises along the Jurassic Coast to shorter trips to see Old Harry Rocks and into Poole Harbour.

 Poole (36-minutes from Swanage) has a selection of cross channel ferries that are ideal for day trips and short breaks to France.